zed-industries/zed/docs/src/assistant/context-servers.md

 - Your slash commands are implemented in WebAssembly-compatible Rust
 - You want Zed to manage distribution of your slash commands
 - You want to publish your slash commands

-### Implementing a Context Server

-Context Servers must comply with the [Model Context Protocol (MCP)](./model_context_protocol).
-See [python-context-server](https://github.com/zed-industries/python-context-server) for a minimal working example.

-Currently, Zed's client only implements the subset of the protocol required to support custom prompt insertions and manipulations, although this is likely to be extended in the future.